08 Mar VAT registration tips for startups

 SQK Accountancy offers a variety of professional accounting services for startups, including VAT and PAYE.

-When is the right time to register for VAT is one of the most common client queries we address, which is why we’ve put these simple tips together to help any new business make the decision.
+When is the right time to register for VAT is one of the most common client queries we address as a small business accountant in Manchester.
+This is why we’ve put these simple tips together to help any new business make the decision.

 When should I register my startup for VAT?